Jussie Smollett & The Flint Water Crisis: An "Empire" Short Story--written by LA Jamison based on actual events.

 I Wished That I Was Jussie's GUrl (Jussie's Arrival)

 I can't remember when Jussie came out.
 I think it was around 10:45 or so.
 He was more than I ever imagined him to be.
 His voice was the essence of jazz, angels and sex all wrapped up into one.
-His body was built and he pushed through choreography with fierce dance moves and gyrations like something out of a Michael Jackson video.
+His body was fit and well porportioned, and he pushed through choreography with fierce dance moves and gyrations like something out of a Michael Jackson video.
 It was vigorous, and at other other times tantalizing soft porn.
 Jussie was personable, down to earth, passionate, humorous and emotional.
-He got very emotional as he brought a young girl up on stage who has spear-headed the Flint Water Crisis awareness campaign of which I didn't know was still going on.
+He got very emotional as he brought a young girl up on stage who spear-headed the Flint Water Crisis awareness campaign of which I didn't know was still going on.
 Apparently, recently, the governor has cut residents getting water bottles saying that the water is now safe.
 The levels of toxic lead were said be down and safe.
-But, what isn't talked about is the other toxins in that water and that the issues with the pipes hasn't be resolved fully.
+But, what isn't talked about is the other toxins in that water and that the issues with the pipes hasn't be fully resolved.
 I was amazed that Jussie was taking the money from the entire tour, (taking him to several countries and cities) and giving the revenue toward helping the Flint Water Crisis.
 Neither him nor his opening acts were making any money.
 Wow.
 Impressive!
 It was almost too much watching how hard they worked up there to think they would make nothing.
 He spoke about how in this very room we represented what America really was all about--diversity.
-When someone shouted about racism hurting him and thus they hurt with him, he pushed back with a wink and said things are much better now.
+When someone shouted about racism hurting Jussie and thus they hurt with him, Jussie pushed back with a wink and said things are much better now.
 'It's a'right boo,' he replied.
-He felt this room represented the real America by the acceptance of the variety here.
+He explained that he felt this room represented the real America by the acceptance of the variety here.
 To me, it sounded a little naive.
 The crowd here was drawn by his television personality and singing voice.
 I think in a large sense he is right but there are still large pockets of segreation.
 Chosen segregation.
 Whether it is white or black populated churches or "the hood" and upper class "suburbia".
-I am sure the high of these concerts of a variety of people gathering skews the performer’s perspective a little to grandiose thoughts that divisions aren't as prevelant between the races.
-The acceptance of diversity isn't everyone's norm.
+I am sure that the high of these concerts with a vast variety of people can skew a performer’s perspective.
+It sounded a little to grandiose that divisions aren't as prevelant between the races.
+The acceptance of diversity isn't everyone's norm though it may appear so at his concerts.
 Still, it was cute how he said it and that he wanted to remain positively focused on the pockets where this was true.
-Still, he sang a song that he said was to honor the black persons struggle called "Battle Cry" which harkened to the fight of equal rights.
+Yet, counter oppossed to that, Jussie sang a song that he said was to honor the black persons struggle called "Battle Cry" which harkened to the fight of equal rights.
 Indeed, the symbol of the Human Rights Campaign was tatooed on the bottom of his forearm.